dantefernando/dantefernando/README.md

-# Hey, my name is Dante :)
+# Hi, my name is Dante :)

-Student studying Engineering at the University of Western Ontario.
-In the future I'm looking into learning Web Development and other languages such as JavaScript and C++.
+I'm a Student studying Engineering at the University of Western Ontario.
+On my page you can find several small projects that I've developed for school or personal reasons.
+In the future I'm looking into learning Web Development and other languages such as JavaScript, C++ and Rust.

 - 🌱 I’m currently learning: **Python and Java**